TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   events@economist.com for The Economist Events
 *   studio@signal-noise.co.uk for Signal Noise
 *   https://www.eiu.com/Support/customer\_support.aspx for The Economist Intelligence Unit

-*   customerservice@cqrollcall.com for CQ Roll Call
+****Your rights

+****You also have the right to ask for us to update, delete or stop processing information we hold about you.
+However, please note that there are circumstances in which complete erasure of your information or ceasing to process your information will not be possible for operational, legal and business reasons.
+This may include if you remain a customer for whom we need to provide services, or if you wish us to no longer contact you for marketing purposes.
+In this case we may need to retain some of your details securely in order to facilitate this request by, for example, keeping you on a “do not contact” or suppression list.
+This will be the only purpose for which your data will be used if this is the case.

 **FAQs**

 *   How can I see what information you hold on me?

-You can contact our data privacy manager as set out in our ‘Contact Us’ section above.
+You can complete our Data Privacy enquiry form and our data privacy team will process your request.

 *   How do I opt-out of profiling?

-You can contact us at any time.
-A member of our data privacy team will speak to you regarding your request.
+You can contact us at any time by completing our enquiry form.
+A member of our Data Privacy team will contact you regarding your request.

 *   How do I opt out of marketing?

 You can update your preferences at any time, and for subscribers of _The Economist,_ this can be done via your online account at economist.com, or by contacting customer services (see ‘Contact Us’).
 You can also opt out of email marketing by clicking the unsubscribe link at the bottom of our emails.
-For other parts of The Economist Group you can contact us.
+For other parts of The Economist Group you can contact us by completing our enquiry form.

 *   How do I make a complaint?

-If you have a complaint regarding any aspect of your personal information or this Privacy Policy, please write directly to the data privacy team.
+If you have a complaint regarding any aspect of your personal information or this Privacy Policy, please contact the Data Privacy team by completeing our enquiry form.

 If you are still not satisfied with the outcome of your complaint, you may write to the Information Commissioner's Office as set out below.